concrete5japan/Manual-Nav/README.md

 - Ability to arrange the order of the menu
 - Print out simple `<ul><li>`

-You will need to modify the CSS in order to make it look like a manual nav.
+You will need to modify the CSS in order to make it look like a navigation.

 ## Why Manual Nav?